j4mes12/SDPA_Coursework/Part1/Part1.md

 #### generate_random_move

 This method generates a random move for the random computer players.
 This uses the sample function from the random package to select one move from 'l', 'r', 'u' or 'd' as its random choice.

+#### generate_smart_move

+This function generates the smart move for the computer using a search algorithm.
+It goes through all the viable directions and calculates the number of available spaces in the immediate 3x3 area in that direction.
+The direction that has the most available spaces is chosen.
+Since we are reviewing a 3x3 area, this in itself looks at future moves as well as effective/feasible next moves.